balmli/no.almli.flexit/README.md

 - Standard timer: keep on for X minutes if switched on
 - Bathroom device: name of the temperature/humidity device on the bathroom

+## Disclaimer:

+Use at your own risk.
+I accept no responsibility for any damages caused by using this app.

 ## Release Notes:

 #### 0.0.1